 Not at all.
 Apple is tooting the same horn as we are and we very much welcome this development.
 This development represents a real opportunity for polypoly, because in the best case scenario, the polyPod will be integrated into Apple's operating system and delivered directly to users' devices.
 Until then, it is of course still a very long way – but this option is quite conceivable.
 The course has already been set with this decision by Apple, but in principle.

-For a start, this is correct.
-But beyond that, the polyPedia database is not only a service provider for the polyPod, but also as an independent product an important part of the polypoly infrastructure, which should help to understand the data economy – especially that of large companies and corporations – in a better and transparent way.
+The polyPedia database is a service provider for the polyPod and beyond that, as an independent product, an important component of the polypoly infrastructure. polyPedia is intended to help understand the data economy - especially that of large companies and corporations - in a better and more transparent way.

 We can very well imagine that Schufa (like so many others) is not necessarily thrilled that we exist.
 Apart from that, many people are not really aware that Schufa is a private company that often gives the impression (whether intentionally or not, we cannot and do not want to judge that in any way) that it is an official body.
 Of course, they have, just like all other companies, the possibility to use our infrastructure.
 But in order to do so, they will have to fundamentally change the way they handle data.
 Perhaps they will, or perhaps an alternative to Schufa will emerge.
 One thing is certain: if we are successful together, Schufa will no longer be able to put its own economic interests above the GDPR.